-Primary Care Provider (PCP) - The doctor or other provider you see first for most health problems.
+Primary Care Physician (PCP) - The doctor or other provider you see first for most health problems.
 In many Medicare health plans, you must see your primary care provider before you see any other health care provider.

 Prior Authorization - Approval in advance to get services or certain drugs.
 Covered services that need prior authorization are marked in the Benefits Chart in Chapter 4.
-Covered drugs that need prior authorization are marked in the formulary.
+Covered drugs that need prior authorization are marked in the formulary and our criteria is posted on our website.